 What does the Facebook Pixel do?

 The Pixel does 3 basic things.
-It tracks website visitors (allowing you to remarket effectively), optimizes advertising campaigns, and provides highly-relevant analytical data.
+It tracks website visitors (allowing you to remarket effectively), optimizes advertising campaigns, and provides highly-relevant analytical data, it's basically a free version of an ecommerce analytics software package, simplified.

 The Facebook Pixel allows you to create highly-targeted audiences based on your website visitors.
 You can target anyone who has visited your website, people who have visited one webpage but not another, or exclude people who have visited certain pages.